angx-system/angx-bridge/README.md

 propagates.
 It moves the same signed feed by a different route when the primary one is down.

+Like angx-reader's indexer, angx-bridge runs as a silent background process — no interface of its own, nothing to open.
+Reader pairs its background indexer with an optional GUI for viewing matches; bridge has no equivalent.

 ---

 ## What it does